-I work for a school district that serves a community very similar to the one I grew up in.
+I currently work for a school district that serves a community very similar to the one I grew up in.
 Everyday I get to work with and for the students who, not too many years ago, were just like me.
 I get to combine my love of technology, computers, software and gadgets (the geeky stuff) in ways that help to make a difference in a community similar to one that helped make me.
-I am a passionate advocate for education, especially as it relates to equity and breaking cycles of poverty.

-I am good at solving problems.
-Whether figuring out a networking issue, solving a problem with a driver, writing custom applications, automating mundane tasks or figuring out why the page margins are wrong, my ability to quickly identify and troubleshoot the problem in front of me allows me to sort out most issues.
-I am also good at sharing my knoweldge and experiences with others and helping my peers find the right solutions by leading them in the right direction and allowing them to make their own discoveries.
+I am good at understanding problems and collaborating on solutions.
+Whether learning about business processes to help improve them with technology, figuring out a networking issue, solving a problem with a driver, writing custom applications or automating mundane tasks; my ability to identify, learn about and troubleshoot the problem in front of me allows me contribute to solutions.
+I am also good at sharing my knoweldge and experiences with others and helping my peers find the right solutions by leading them in a direction that allowins them to make their own discoveries.

 The combination of my affinity for technology and my experience have provided me with a pragmatic view of the IT world.
-I have learned to appreciate standards.
-I have learned to embrace open sources as an often superior choice to the available alternatives.
+I have learned to value the opinions and experiences of others.
+I appreciate standards.
+I have learned to embrace open sources.
 I have learned to avoid the trappings of brands or fanboy-isms in favor of choosing the right tool for the job.
-I have learned to value the opinions and experiences of others, even if I do not agree.
 I have learned that I do not need to continually reinvent the wheel.

 Please feel free to send me an email at email@example.com.